pulumi/workshops/esc-training/README.md

 - The `vpc-infra` directory contains a VPC along with Pulumi stack outputs for the VPC ID, along with the public and private subnet IDs.
 - The `eks-infra` directory contains an EKS cluster that uses the stack outputs from the VPC stack.
+- The `k8s-infra` directory contains the resources to deploy NGINX on Kubernetes.

 ### Pre-Live Steps